gustaveWPM/OC-Kasa/README.md

 # Kasa's React App

-## You have ever done a web application with React?
+## Have you ever done a web application with React?

 I didn't either...
 This is my first webapp made with React.